mcraiha/CSharp-Ascon/README.md

 Both Ascon-128 (Ascon128v12.cs) and Ascon-128a (Ascon128av12.cs) are standalone files, so you can copy either one of them to your project and just use it.
 Nuget package will arrive later on.

+❗ Do **NOT** reuse same key + nonce combination.
+Always change at least the nonce when you create a new encrypted message ❗

 ### C style API example

 With Ascon-128 you can do the following